MayaPosch/NymphCast/README.md

 ### **Running NymphCast** ###

 The **server binary** can be started with only the configuration flag specified.
-To start the server, execute the binary (from the `bin/<platform>` folder) to have it start listening on port 4004, with the appropriate configuration file (see Usage Scenarios for a list):
+To start the server, execute the binary (from the `bin/<platform>/` folder) to have it start listening on port 4004, with the appropriate configuration file (see Usage Scenarios for a list).

+E.g. for an audio-only configuration:

-`./nymphcast_server -c nymphcast_config.ini`.
+`./nymphcast_server -c nymphcast_audio_config.ini`.

 The server will listen on all network interfaces for incoming connections.
 It supports the following options:
 ```